Election data offers clues about Russian troop strength in Syria

 In the last Russian parliamentary election, in 2011, the RIA Novosti news agency reported that only 35 Russian military personnel, then based at the Tartous naval facility, had voted.

-The Conflict Intelligence Team (CIT), a group of Russia-based investigative bloggers who specialize in analyzing the Russian military, said the election commission data "offered a rare glimpse of the actual size of Russian force in Syria.
+The Conflict Intelligence Team (CIT), a group of Russia-based investigative bloggers who specialise in analysing the Russian military, said the election commission data "offered a rare glimpse of the actual size of Russian force in Syria.

 "(The figure of 4,378) should reflect Russian numbers in Syria pretty closely, as turnouts at Russian military base polling stations tend to be 100 percent," a CIT note said.